mdrideout/junjo-ai-studio-deployment-example/README.md

 # Edit the .env to add variables for production, including
 # JUNJO_ENV="production", JUNJO_PROD_AUTH_DOMAIN, JUNJO_SESSION_SECRET, CF_API_TOKEN
 vi .env

+# Configure Caddy for production
+# Edit caddy/Caddyfile: comment out the local development section
+# and uncomment the production section.
+See the Caddyfile for detailed instructions.
+vi caddy/Caddyfile

 # The JUNJO_SERVER_API_KEY variable will be set later after we create an API key in the Junjo Server UI.
 ```